ibm-cloud-docs/assistant/web-chat-config.md

 - Apply style settings to user-defined response types.
 If you enable the web chat to return custom response types, be sure to apply existing or custom CSS classes to them.
 For more information, see [Custom content](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-render){: external}.
 - Change the style of the home screen that can be displayed when the web chat is opened.
 For more information about the home screen, see [Adding a home screen](/docs/assistant?topic=assistant-deploy-web-chat#deploy-web-chat-home-screen).
 For more information about how to customize it, see [HTML content](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-render#html){: external}

 The web chat is embedded directly on your page, not inside an iframe.
-Therefore, the cascading style sheet (CSS) rules for your website can sometimes override the web chat CSS rules.
+Therefore, the cascading stylesheet (CSS) rules for your website can sometimes override the web chat CSS rules.
 The web chat applies aggressive CSS resets, but the resets can be affected if your website uses the `!important` property in elements where style is defined.
 {: note}

 ### Passing values